yuezunli/deepfake-o-meter/README.md

 ## Quick Start

-1. The original method (with slight modification for intergration) can be downloaded from [here](https://drive.google.com/drive/folders/1gn43ZKYiY5IwklpJS5IysjxjlGZqvKom?usp=sharing).
+1. The original method (with slight modification for intergration) can be downloaded from [here](https://drive.google.com/drive/folders/1gn43ZKYiY5IwklpJS5IysjxjlGZqvKom?usp=sharing)(From console you can [gdown](https://github.com/wkentaro/gdown) package).
 Unzip the method to folder `externals`.
 You may need to make a new folder following below structure.

    ```
    Root --- deepfor ----- externals